Nan Wood Honeyman: Political life

 She married David Honeyman in 1907, with whom she raised three children and was active in civic and humanitarian organizations before becoming involved in politics.
-Honeyman served as a delegate to the state constitutional convention in 1933, which ratified the 21st Amendment to the United States Constitution, repealing prohibition.
+Honeyman served as a delegate to the state constitutional convention in 1933, which ratified the Twenty-first Amendment to the United States Constitution, repealing prohibition.
 She was a member of the Oregon House of Representatives from 1935 to 1937 and served as a delegate to the Democratic national conventions in 1936 and 1940.

+Congress

 Honeyman was elected as a Democrat to the United States House of Representatives, representing Oregon's 3rd congressional district and served from 1937 to 1939, the first congresswoman from Oregon.
 While in Congress, Honeyman was a strong supporter of the New Deal and the completion of the Bonneville Dam.
 However, her bids for reelection in 1938 and election in 1940 were unsuccessful.

+Federal roles

 She held the position of senior representative of the Pacific Coast Office of Price Administration from 1941 to 1942.
 During the same period, the Multnomah County Commissioners appointed Honeyman to the Oregon Senate in 1941 to fill a vacancy, and she served until her resignation in 1942.
 She was U.S. Collector of Customs in Portland, Oregon from 1942 to 1953.

+Lawsuit

 In 1942, her father and several other relatives sued Honeyman and her husband over her husband's mismanagement of several family trusts.
 The court determined David Honeyman had misappropriated in excess of $100,000 of trust funds while Nan was left blameless.
 In 1946, the case was finally resolved after the Oregon Supreme Court affirmed the lower court's ruling, which came after Honeyman's father died in 1944.

+Death and burial

 Honeyman died in Woodacre, California, on December 10, 1970, and was buried at River View Cemetery in Portland.